With over 50 festivals, it’s our biggest instalment yet...

 LIGHTWAVES FESTIVAL | Salford Quays | 6th - 15th December

 MediaCity will again be scattered with illuminated artworks this year, as Lightwaves beams back into the Quays for another showcase of light-based sculpture from artists across the globe.
-Follow the trail and enjoy free activities for all the family.
+Highlights span a light orchestra in which you are the conductor to virtual reality and even giant seesaws - bring the family and follow the trail.

 BOLTON WINTER FESTIVAL | Bolton | 8th December 2019 - 6th January 2020